RuoxiQin/RuoxiQin.github.io/WriteBugFreeCode.md

 The reason is exactly the existence of this checkpoint -- if you use it, it can break any conditions you have designed before and thus you must have this checkpoint in mind and do all the checks again.

+### Container manipulation in loops
+When you manipulate the elements of a container while looping it, be careful about adding or deleting elements.
+Some containers like ``dict`` doesn't allow these changes during the loop.
+But more importantly, make sure your manipulation doesn't break all your invariants and assumptions.

 <div align="right">